plaublin/RaSTEES/cfp.md

 RaSTEES welcomes submissions in two formats:
 1. Regular research papers of at most 6 pages including references.
-Research papers should be work that is not previously published or concurrently submitted elsewhere and will be published in the proceedings.
+Research papers should not be previously published or concurrently submitted elsewhere and will be published in the proceedings.
 2. Short research statements of at most 1-2 pages.
 Research statements aim at fostering discussion and collaboration.
 Research statements may summarize